Improve table washing policies in WCPSS

-Wake County Public School policy requires the washing of cafeteria tables with water only, usually performed by the students themselves.
-At the peak of a dangerous flu season, concerned parents would like to see changes made urgently to this policy to better sanitize the surfaces between classes using the tables.
+Wake County Public School guidelines require the washing of cafeteria tables with water only, usually performed by the students themselves.
+As we approach another flu season, concerned parents would like to see changes made urgently to this policy to better sanitize the surfaces between classes using the tables.

-As reported by local media and discussed by many Wake County parents, the water-wiping-only policy of cafeteria tables is concerning to families.
+As reported by local media and discussed by many Wake County parents during last year's dangerous flu season, the water-wiping-only policy of cafeteria tables is concerning to families.
 And most aren't even aware that this is the situation at hand.

-The current policy of WCPSS will only allow water wiping in cafeterias due to the rapid turn around of classes coming in and out for lunch.
+The current guidelines of WCPSS will only allow water-wiping in cafeterias due to the rapid turn around of classes coming in and out for lunch.
 The tables are cleaned/sanitized when all students have completed breakfast or lunch for that day.
 It's explained that this is to protect the students from chemicals, especially those that may have a reaction.

 Recognizing with a such a large school district, there are many needs of thousands of students to consider.
 Those with contact dermatitis, asthma, food allergies and others must be accommodated along with those who would have no issue with the proper use of a cleaning agent by an adult.

 We, as parents, are aware that germs are everywhere.
 And hand washing is the greatest way to prevent the spread of illness.